maxange-developer/Start2Impact_JavaScript_Basics_Project/README.md

 First of all I create a function that being called assigns several parameters including the name, the class and the id.
 After creating all the elements I created the counter function that makes the value always positive and changes it according to the button that is clicked.

 I use CSS for the graphics of the page.
+I tried to make the page elegant and professional.
 I created a transparent 'card' with a 'blob' in the background that moves inside the screen and that 'opens' when you hover over it.
 Finally I adapted the counter to the various devices through the use of media queries.

 # Technologies :computer: